thol01/simple-react-boilerplate/README.md

 simple-react-boilerplate
 =====================

-This is based on [a link] https://github.com/gaearon/react-hot-boilerplate
+This is based on [a https://github.com/gaearon/react-hot-boilerplate]

 The minimal dev environment to enable live-editing React components.